Gas Leaks – Leaky Gas: How to Find a Gas Leak in Home – How to Check for Gas Leak

 If you have that problem, it is time for a service call.

-9. Dead or Dying Plants or Trees can be Gas Leak Symptoms
+9. Dead or Dying Plants or Trees can be Gas Leak Symptoms – Leaky Gas

-If an underground gas leak occurs caused by corroding pipes or other deterioration, plants or trees nearby may die from suffocation.
-House plants can also be affected by gas leaks.
+If an underground gas leak occurs, caused by corroding pipes or other deterioration, grass, plants or trees nearby may die from suffocation.

-Gas leaks may even affect indoor plants.
+Gas leaks (leaky gas) may even affect indoor plants.

 Typically, properly functioning gas appliances are quite safe.